 Your dog may contract hookworms through feeding on contaminated materials.
 This has been identified in dogs that love eating poop, especially from other animals.
-Some of the symptoms of a hookworm infection may include bloody diarrhea and general body weakness.
+Some of the symptoms of hookworm infection may include bloody diarrhea and general body weakness.
 It is important to understand how dangerous this could be for your dog.

 If your dog has hookworms, he will not be able to absorb nutrients into his system.
 This is because of the ability of the hookworm to feed on his blood vessels.
 In large numbers, hookworms will cause inflammation of the intestines.

 Due to blood loss, your dog may have pale gums and itchy paws.
-At its extreme, hookworms can cause the death of your dog, especially if left untreated.
+At it’s extreme, hookworms can cause the death of your dog, especially if left untreated.
 For diagnosis, your vet will conduct a fecal float to look for eggs in the intestines.
 To treat the parasitic infection, your vet will advise on the dewormers to treat and prevent future infections.

 Whipworms in dogs

-Whipworms infect your dog through eating contaminated material.
+Whipworms infect your dog by eating contaminated material.
 For instance, if your cat has whipworms and passes the eggs through fecal matter, your dog might contract the worms if he is a poop eater.
 This presents a greater risk for dog owners who also keep pets.

 Most dogs will not show signs of whipworms, which live in the lower intestinal tract of the host.
 The lifecycle of the whipworms greatly increases the fatality of the infection.
 By this, I mean when adult worms lay eggs in the rectum, they pass it through fecal matter.